akhinos/cf4k8s-networking/README.md

               },
 ...
 ```
-The filter above belongs to the matching listener. `rds` means route discovery service which looks for a route config with name `8083`.
+The filter above belongs to the matching listener. `rds` means Route Discovery Service which looks for a route config with name `8083`.

 ```bash
 $ istioctl proxy-config routes  test-app-a-test-eb94aee321-0.cf-workloads --name 8083 -o json